 Figure 2: Cape York Project located on the contact between the Holroyd Group and fertile granites.

 Because the LIT tenements cover such a large area, early exploration will aim to delineate smaller areas of interest as having potential for lithium mineralisation.
 Open-file geophysical surveys will be acquired and reprocessed to target potential pegmatite swarms and radiometric signatures that may indicate greisens along the granite margins.
 Areas of interest will be mapped and sampled and, if results are sufficiently encouraging, drilling programmes will follow, to test the mineralisation at depth.

-LIT’s Amber project straddles the Gulf Development Road between Georgetown and Mt Garnet.
-It comprises four contiguous exploration permits (three granted in April 2017) with total area of 994 km2 (see Figure 3).
+LIT’s Amber project, which straddles the Gulf Development Road between Georgetown and Mt Garnet, comprises 14 exploration permits with a total area of 3,303 km2 (Figure 3).

 The margins of the leucogranites are thought to be particularly prospective for lithium mineralisation with the development of pegmatites and greisens (highly altered granites) within a complex granitic-volcanic terrain.

 Lithium exploration will initially concentrate at the historic recording of pegmatite and greisen hosted tin, tungsten, and fluorite occurrence.
 Most of these occurrences are related to local shearing and fracturing caused by various S-type granite and late-stage pegmatite emplacement during the Carboniferous

 Existing geophysical data will be remodeled to enhance target generation and augment geological evaluation of the region.